thomas-haslwanter/scikit-kinematics/README.rst

 Functions for working with quaternions
 --------------------------------------

-- quat.quatconj ...
+- quat.q_conj ...
 Conjugate quaternion
-- quat.quatinv ...
+- quat.q_inv ...
 Quaternion inversion
-- quat.quatmult ...
+- quat.q_mult ...
 Quaternion multiplication
+- quat.q_scalar ...
+Extract the scalar part from a quaternion
+- quat.q_vector ...
+Extract the vector part from a quaternion
+- quat.unit_q ...
+Extend a quaternion vector to a unit quaternion.

 Conversion routines - quaternions
 ---------------------------------

+- quat.calc_angvel ...
+Calculates the velocity in space from quaternions
+- quat.calc_quat ...
+Calculate orientation from a starting orientation and angular velocity.
+- quat.convert ...
+Convert quaternion to corresponding rotation matrix or Gibbs vector
 - quat.deg2quat ...
 Convert number or axis angles to quaternion vectors
-- quat.quat2deg ...
+- quat.scale2deg ...
 Convert quaternion to corresponding axis angle
-- quat.quat2rotmat ...
-Convert quaternion to corresponding rotation matrix
-- quat.quat2vect ...
-Extract the vector part from a quaternion
-- quat.rotmat2quat ...
-Convert a rotation matrix to the corresponding quaternion
-- quat.vect2quat ...
-Externd a quaternion vector to a unit quaternion.
-- quat.vel2quat ...
-Calculate orientation from a starting orientation and angular velocity.

 Rotation Matrices